So Weird: Book series

-Novelizations of the first five episodes in Season 1 of So Weird were published by Disney Press as mass-market paperbacks, beginning with Family Reunion by Parke Godwin.
+Novelizations of five episodes in season 1 of So Weird were published by Disney Press as mass-market paperbacks, beginning with Family Reunion by Parke Godwin.
 The short-lived series ended with Strangeling by Cathy East Dubowski in 2000.
 The series has long-since fallen out of print, although used vintage copies of the books continue to appear on bookselling platforms.

 Broadcast

 After 65 episodes, Disney Channel ceased production of the show.
-Reruns of the series continued to be aired until September 2003 when So Weird was removed from the Disney Channel schedule altogether, and has not aired since.
+Reruns of the series continued to be aired until September 2003, when So Weird was removed from the Disney Channel schedule altogether, and has not aired since.

-On October 14, 2019, Disney included So Weird in the list of films and television series that will be available to watch on their streaming platform Disney+ on launch day, November 12, 2019.
+On October 14, 2019, Disney included So Weird in the list of films and television series that would be available to watch on their streaming platform Disney+ on launch day, November 12, 2019.
 Having never been released on DVD, this marked the first time So Weird was available to watch legally in the U.S. since 2003.
 Within a month of its launch, the second season was removed from the service for undisclosed reasons, but was later added back on December 18, 2019.